yast/yast.github.io/_posts/2021-03-30-summary-of-20th-hack-week.md

 ## UCMT: Unified Config Management Tool

 Josef Reidinger has been exploring an interesting concept: the Unified Config Management Tool.
-The idea is that you configure your system using any tool you like and, after that, you can easily export, adapt and apply the configuration locally or on several machines.
+This tool allows you to configure your local system and export such a configuration to multiple machines.

 Wait a minute, it sounds like another [configuration management][scm] tool, isn't it?
 Well, not really. *UCMT* sits on top of those tools, and it is able to write the configuration in a way that